hoothin/UserScripts/Pagetual/README.md

 nextLinkByJs [ :(doc) ]
 --
-Use this to eval js code and return target url of next page with doc (document of page)
+Use this to eval js code and return target url of next page with doc (document of every page loaded)

 pageElement
 --
-Selector of page main content which need to insert
+Selector of main content which need to insert

 pageElementByJs [ :(over) ]
 --
-Use this to eval js code and create the elements whatever you want to insert, a over() is needed to callback with elements array for insert
+Use this to eval js code and create the elements whatever you want to insert, a over([]) is needed to callback with elements array for insert

 lazyImgSrc
 --